-- Develop thesis proposal to a fully justified research plan - Develop a comprehensive review of the literature on a dissertation topic - Develop grant proposals and/or attend grant writing workshops
+- Develop thesis proposal to a fully justified research plan and gain ethical approval from the university ethics committee.
+The "Craft and Logics" module will help you with that. - Develop a comprehensive review of the literature on a dissertation topic - Develop grant proposals and/or attend grant writing workshops